 If you have any questions or comments, please direct them to Snap-on Incorporated, Investor Relations, 2801 80th Street, Kenosha, Wisconsin 53143.
-Please also contact Investor Relations if you would like directions to the Annual Meeting.
-If you prefer, you may e-mail questions or comments to InvestorRelations@snapon.com.
+If you prefer, you may email questions or comments to InvestorRelations@snapon.com.
 We always appreciate your interest in Snap-on and thank you for your continued support.